iannbing/react-simple-tree-menu/README.md

 ## Usage

-To generate a `TreeViewMenu`, you need to provide data in the following structure.
+To generate a `TreeMenu`, you need to provide data in the following structure.

 ```javascript
 const treeData = {